How to prevent — and deal with — water damage to your washer, dryer, fridge, HVAC and other appliances.

 You know what they say about an ounce of prevention.
-If a storm is on its way and there is a threat of flooding, it’s a good idea to unplug your fridge, dishwasher, washer and dryer, range and stove.
-This will help you avoid facing a room flooded with electrically charged water if the worst happens.
+If a storm is on its way and there is a threat of flooding, it’s a good idea to unplug your fridge, dishwasher, washer and dryer, and cooking appliances.
+Unplugging them helps you avoid facing a room flooded with electrically charged water if the worst happens.
 (If you can, unplug your computer and phone, too, to protect them against a power surge.)

 2. My basement is flooded, and I didn’t unplug my washer and dryer.
 Now they’re sitting in water.
 Should I unplug them?

-That’s not advisable.
-If you haven’t unplugged and your appliances, electric cords or even outlets are submerged, you could have a very dangerous situation on your hands.
+No. If appliances are still plugged in and those appliances, electric cords or even outlets are submerged, you have a very dangerous situation on your hands.
 The electricity can charge the standing water, and you could be electrocuted.

 3. There isn’t any standing water, but my appliances have gotten wet.
 Are they safe to use?

 It’s tempting to fire up the washer and dryer after a storm if you have wet clothes, linens or other washables, but don’t do it.
-Water — even clean water — can damage the inner workings of the appliance, including the motor.
-This is the time to call a qualified service and repair expert to assess the damage.
+Water—even clean water—can damage the inner workings of the appliance, including the motor.
+Call a qualified service and repair expert to assess the damage.